Biosimilars Intensify the Need for Harmonized Data

 - “Biosimilars approved in Europe,” Gabionline.net.
 August 7, 2011.
 Web.
 Last modified October 6, 2017,

 - Hong J, Lee Y, et al. Physicochemical and biological characterization of SB2, a biosimilar of Remicade® (infliximab). mAbs.
 2017; 9 (2): 365-383.

-- From the Results of Yesterday to the Biologic Drugs of Tomorrow
+- Part Three: From the Results of Yesterday to the Biologic Drugs of Tomorrow

 - From Characterization to Late Development, Manufacturing, and QC: The Expanding Role of Mass Spectrometry in Biotherapeutics